AGRINFO AGRINFO logo

 Summary

-The European Union (EU) proposes to increase the maximum residue level (MRL) for deltamethrin on cherries from 0.1 to 0.15 mg/kg.
+The European Union (EU) has increased the maximum residue level (MRL) for deltamethrin on cherries from 0.1 to 0.15 mg/kg.

-Draft Commission Regulation (EU) amending Annex II to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for acetamiprid, aclonifen, deltamethrin, oxathiapiprolin and potassium phosphonates in or on certain products
+Commission Regulation (EU) 2026/876 of 21 April 2026 amending Annex II to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for acetamiprid, aclonifen, deltamethrin, oxathiapiprolin and potassium phosphonates in or on certain products

 Update

-The European Union (EU) proposes to increase the maximum residue level (MRL) for deltamethrin on cherries from 0.1 to 0.15 mg/kg.
+The European Union (EU) has increased the maximum residue level (MRL) for deltamethrin on cherries from 0.1 to 0.15 mg/kg.

 Impacted Products